regerj/jacobs_register_helper/README.md

 };
 ```

-This, at face value, seems to be a GREAT solution.
+This, at face value, seems to be a **_great_** solution.
 We now have named bit fields within a struct, which allows us to instantiate an object of a static type `link_capabilites_reg` and we have insight into the fields of this register through LSP autocompletion.
 This solution comes with a different set of problems though.
+Most immediately is there is no way to nicely retrieve the actual full register value again, which you would need for writing the register back.
+You would need to turn your object back into a `uint32_t` for the write call.
+This is not possible with this method without some sketchy and probably very undefined pointer casting.
 There is no way to actually access the underlying complete register in order to populate it from a `read_register()` call which would likely return a `uint32_t` or send it to a `write_register()` call which would expect a `uint32_t`.

-We could alleviate problem 2 by wrapping this struct in a union.
+We could alleviate this problem by wrapping this struct in a union.
 That implementation might look something like this:

 ```cpp
 // pcie_registers.h